Usman554433/elections-dapp/README.md

 # elections-dapp
- 🗳️✨ Empowering transparent voting with our Solidity-based Elections DApp!aaaa
+ 🗳️✨ Empowering transparent voting with our Solidity-based Elections DApp!aaa